George Partridge Colvocoresses

 George Partridge Colvocoresses (April 3, 1847 – September 10, 1932) was a United States Navy rear admiral.
-He was the son of Captain George M. Colvocoresses, the adopted son of Captain Alden Partridge, founder of Norwich University in Vermont.
-George P. was a graduate of the Norwich University class of 1866 and led a distinguished military career.
+He was the son of Captain George Musalas Colvocoresses, the adopted son of Captain Alden Partridge, founder of Norwich University in Vermont and Eliza Freelon Halsey.
+George Partridge was a graduate of the Norwich University (Class of 1866) and the United States Naval Academy (Class of 1869) and led a distinguished naval career.